Jorenar/blog/2023-10-05-livecd-2-rootfs-tar-gz.md

 ---
 layout: post
-title:  "Creating rootfs.tar.gz from LiveCD ISO"
+title:  "Creating rootfs.tar.gz from Linux LiveCD"
 ---

 While the user facing part of LiveCD works mostly the same across Linux distros, the internals can be more or less different.
 That's why in this text I'll present how to extract filesystem from two distributions: Debian and Fedora.
-That ought to give anyone enought overview to reproduce for any other distribution.
+That ought to give anyone enough overview to reproduce for any other distribution.

 ## TL;DR